 Sarong weaving of Pringgasella and Sukarare

-Sayang-Sayang, just north of Mataram city, has a great collection of small shops stacked with a wide variety of crafts from all over Lombok and their own products of palm leaf boxes, wooden masks and furniture decorated with mother of pearl inlay.
+Sayang-Sayang, just north of Mataram city, has a great collection of small shops stacked with a wide variety of crafts from all over Lombok and their own products of wooden masks and furniture decorated with mother of pearl inlay.

 Sekotong Pearl Farms